MooersLab/pymolsnips/README.md

 You can also access the `snippets.cson` file via the *Welcome Guide* of *Atom*, under the section called `<>Add a Snippet --> Open your snippets`.
 Or through `Atom (menu) --> Snippets...`.

 For windows users, it might be easiest to access the `snippets.cson` file via the *Welcome Guide*.
-Paste the `snippets.cson` provided [here](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips)into this file.
+Paste the `snippets.cson` provided [here](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips) into this file.

 A third option availaible for windows users, is to navigate to the `.atom` folder through the GUI of **File Explorer** and open the `snippets.cson` that way as well.